denis-beurive/virtualbox/README.md

     if [ -e /home/denis/projects/test.txt ]; then echo "OK"; else echo "FAILED"; fi

 > Please note that, for some OS, you may need to explicitly add the kernel module `vboxfs` to the list of modules loaded at boot time.
 You do that by adding the line "`vboxfs`" to the end of the file `/etc/modules`.
-However, on Ubuntu 18.04, this is not necessaty.
+However, on Ubuntu 18.04, this is not necessary.

 # Notes for Ubuntu 18.04 minimal